 - Nature of community involvement will depend on the nature of the document being produced. - If a site specific SPD is being produced for a major development site, early community involvement will focus on those who live and work in the vicinity of the site.
-The Council's approach will focus on events involving local residents, businesses etc. from the local area, and will wherever possible be held within that community. - If SPD is of a more technical nature e.g. car parking standards, the Council's approach will focus more on engaging specialist stakeholders e.g. developers, highway engineers etc. - Main purpose of this stage is to gather information to consider issues and options.
+The Council's approach will focus on events involving local residents, businesses etc. from the local area, and will wherever possible be held within that community. - If SPD is of a more technical nature the Council's approach will focus more on engaging specialist stakeholders - Main purpose of this stage is to gather information gathering to consider issues and options.